Get £7,500 off your heat pump installation with the BUS grant

 Ground Source Heat Pumps - How do they work?

-Prospective homeowners should try not to be immediately put off by the upfront capital cost of a ground source heat pump installation.
-As with all things that produce long-term cost savings, ground source heat pumps too require a relatively substantial upfront investment.
+It’s worth mentioning that prospective homeowners should try not to be immediately put off by the upfront capital cost of a ground source heat pump installation.
+As with all things that produce long-term cost savings, GSHPs require a relatively substantial upfront investment.

-There is a significant difference in groundwork costs between horizontal and vertical ground loop systems as can be seen below:
+There is a significant difference in groundwork costs between horizontal and vertical ground loop systems, as can be seen below:

 Get your best deal